cboulanger/eventrecorder/readme.md

 > NOTE: this is a very simple proof-of-concept which doesn't do very much at the moment.

 This contrib allows to record user interaction for replay during tests.
+It consists of a qooxdoo contrib that records user and UI events (clicks, appearances, etc.) and which can be included in a qooxdoo application, and an NPM package (TBD) that acts as a backend to replay these events during automated tests.

 It currently supports:
  - [qooxdoo unit tests](https://www.qooxdoo.org/current/pages/development/unit_testing.html)